What Is Restless Leg Syndrome?

 What Causes Restless Leg Syndrome?

-There are no known causes of restless leg syndrome, though researchers think it may be caused by genetics or pregnancy.
+There are no known causes, though researchers think it may be caused by genetics or pregnancy.
 Certain risk factors may also play a role in the development of this condition.

 - Iron deficiency